WithSecureLabs/TheExtendables/README.md

 Where `anffbmbabbpmcaflbelkkhgdcfgppknb` is an extension ID.

-Where `com.companyName.extensionsName` is a name to call the extension (this can be anything, just follow the `com.compayName.extensionName` format).
+Where `com.companyName.extensionName` is a name to call the extension (this can be anything, just follow the `com.compayName.extensionName` format).
 To find this look into the target extension's JavaScript and search for where `runtime.connectNative()` is used.
 The value passed to this in the `com.compayName.extensionName` format is the extension name.
+Alternatively, you could install the extension legitimately with the NativeMessaging functionality on a seperate machine and look at the NativeMessaging manifest and retrieve the extension name from there.

 Where `C:\\windows\\system32\\calc.exe` is the path to the NativeMessaging host application, script or file.